Table of Contents

 4. Return initialDocument.

 This algorithm deterministically generates an initial DID Document from a secp256k1 public key.
-It takes in a did:btc1 identifier and a identifierComponents object and returns a initialDocument.
+It takes in a did:btc1 identifier and an identifierComponents object and returns an initialDocument.

 1. Set keyBytes to identifierComponents.genesisBytes.

-2. Initialize a initialDocument variable as an empty object.
+2. Initialize an initialDocument variable as an empty object.

 3. Set initialDocument.id to the identifier.